立冬 Lì Dōng: The Ancient Chinese Season of Winter

 Focusing on storing pure energy and making sure the cold does not enter and reside in your body will help prevent disease in spring.
 Avoid excessive fear and resistance to change.

-of winter.
+“This is the way of nourishing life in response to the energy of winter.
 To act to the contrary will cause injuries to the kidneys and one will suffer weakened limbs in spring, because he is bound to be short of energy to cope with the spring.”

 ~黃帝內經Huangdi Neijing Su Wen